 The Melbourne Aces are a professional baseball team in the Australian Baseball League based in Melbourne, Victoria, Australia.
 Our home field is the Melbourne Ballpark in Altona.
-Over the years we have been lucky enough to have many of our players go on to great success in Major League Baseball, including last year’s Rookie of The Year, Ronald Acuña Jnr.
-Every year we have players from all over the world come and compete from October to February.
+Over the years, we have been lucky enough to have many of our players go on to great success in Major League Baseball, including 2018 National League Rookie of The Year, Ronald Acuña Jr. Every year, we have players from all over the world come and compete from November to February.

-Over nine seasons of play, The Aces have an all-time record of 177-220 with five trips to the ABL playoffs.
-19 current or former Major League players have come through the organization, including Aces’ General Manager Justin Huber and Commercial Operations and Marketing Director, Luke Hughes.
+Over 10 seasons of play, The Aces have an all-time record of 200-237 with six trips to the ABL playoffs, including last season’s ABLCS Championship win.
+21 current or former Major League players have come through the organization, including Aces’ General Manager Justin Huber and Commercial Operations Manager Luke Hughes and Pitching Coach Peter Moylan.

 Melbourne began to play in November 2010 under manager Phil Dale.
 The team finished 18-21 and earned a playoff berth and advanced to the ABL’s semifinal series.